mark-akturatech/archon-c64/README.md

 sort of decryption.
 It takes the source code in 0x6a00 to 0xffff and moves stuff around to various memory locations.
 It then executes 6100.

+This block also copies data in to the character data area on our graphic block.

 ### Block3: 6100 to 6128
 This moves stuff out of the area of memory we will use for graphics (4400 - 6000) to 095D.
 It also copies several constant values to many places in memory.